 February 2018 . . .

-We never know how our children will remember what we tell them or what will come back to them when they need it most.
-Frederick's mother - a woman with so little to give - swaddled her son in the gift of her enduring love.
+We never know how our children will remember what we say or what our words will mean when they need them most.
+Frederick's mother—an enslaved woman with so little to give—empowered her son for life with the gift of her enduring love.